 To get high-quality eggs, your flock will need the proper nourishment.
 This includes the right feed, or rations, sunshine, water, and plenty of bugs and worms they can scratch around for.

 Learning what to feed chickens in your flock isn’t complicated.
 Obviously, you can purchase feed from your local farm supply store.

-For egg laying pullets younger than 16 weeks old, you want them to grow slowly enough to develop good, strong bones and to reach a good body weight before they begin to produce eggs.
+For egg-laying pullets younger than 16 weeks old, you want them to grow slowly enough to develop good, strong bones and to reach a good body weight before they begin to produce eggs.

 Also, if they get too much calcium and phosphorus at an early age, it can damage their kidneys.
-It’s best to not feed layer rations until your flock is at last 18 weeks of age.
+It’s best to not feed layer rations until your flock is at least 18 weeks of age.